This Queensland travel guide is here to convince you that visiting this great state is something that you should do while you’re in Australia.

 Brisbane is the biggest city in Queensland and somewhere that you absolutely have to visit when travelling around Queensland!
 It may not be as glamorous or cultural as Melbourne or Sydney, but it has plenty of charm nonetheless!

-The southbank along the Brisbane river is one of my favourite spots in the whole of Australia.
-There’s loads of great cafes here and there’s even a makeshift beach, should you fancy a dip!
-The Storey bridge is another great landmark
+The Southbank along the Brisbane River is one of my favourite spots in the whole of Australia.
+There are loads of great cafes here and there’s even a makeshift beach, should you fancy a dip!
+The Story Bridge is another great landmark

 The city has a reputation as a party haven, and it’s not called Bris Vegas by the locals for nothing!
 The nightlife here is lively, and there’s always something happening in the city.

-Visiting the Whitsundays is one of the best reasons to visit Australia!
-The islands are extremely popular with backpackers and form part of the popular East Coast traveling route!
+Visiting the Whitsundays is one of the best reasons to visit Australia and one of the most famous landmarks in Queensland!
+The islands are extremely popular with backpackers and form part of the popular East Coast travelling route!